cni-genie/CNI-Genie/README.md

-CNI-Genie enables orchestrators (kubernetes, mesos) for seamless connectivity to choice of CNI plugins (calico, romana, weave) configured on a Node.
+CNI-Genie enables orchestrators (kubernetes, mesos) for seamless connectivity to choice of CNI plugins (calico, canal, romana, weave) configured on a Node.

 [![Build Status](https://travis-ci.org/Huawei-PaaS/CNI-Genie.svg)](https://travis-ci.org/Huawei-PaaS/CNI-Genie)

-***Note: this repo is still in inital development phase, so please expect cracking sounds any time! :)***
+***Note: this repo is still in inital development phase, so expect cracking sounds at times! :)***

 ***Also please note that this initial proto-type is tested only with Kubernetes build.
 Mesos will be coming soon...***